-- Federal datasets, such as Common Core of Data (CCD), the Civil Rights Data Collection (CRDC), and EdFacts
+- Federal datasets, such as Common Core of Data (CCD), the Civil Rights Data Collection (CRDC), and EdFacts.

-- State and local partners, and in some cases, individual schools
+- State and local partners and, in some cases, individual schools.

-Each record receives a Modified Count code.
+Each database record receives a Modified Count code.
 The Modified Count code indicates whether the school is a campus, charter holder, program, or indeed a school.
-Without accounting for, and ideally rectifying, these discrepancies, one may generate inaccurate counts of charter schools. charter school openings and closures, and other important metrics.
+Accounting for and correcting these discrepancies when possible is essential for generating accurate counts of charter schools, openings and closures, and other important metrics.
 The National Alliance’s Modified Count code allows researchers to consistently classify records across data sources and school years.

 Charter Record Type by Year